 The section below explains how to display posts in the Table of Posts in Excerpt view.

-Post Management Section – Screen Options
+Posts Table – Screen Options

-To view options for configuring your Table of Posts, click the ‘Screen Options’ tab in the top right-hand corner of your screen …
+To view Table of Posts options, click on the ‘Screen Options’ tab on the top right-hand corner of your screen …

-(WordPress Posts Table – ‘Screen Options’ tab)
+(WordPress Posts section – ‘Screen Options’)

 (Posts: Screen Options – Table of Posts options)